nicokaiser/rpi-audio-receiver/README.md

     wget https://raw.githubusercontent.com/nicokaiser/rpi-audio-receiver/main/install.sh
     bash install.sh

+**Note**: the installation process is not reversible, there is no uninstall.
+The script is meant to be run on a clean device that is not used for anything else.

 ### Basic setup

 Lets you choose the hostname and the visible device name ("pretty hostname") which is displayed as Bluetooth name, in AirPlay clients and in Spotify.